JackVacek/Project_2024/Report.md

 		ascending = true if rank / localSize is even

         	if (rank < partner) and ascending:
+			// Use MPI_SendRecv to exchange array data with partner MPI_SendRecv

-			Compare and exchange with partner to ensure ascending order (may involve MPI_Sendrecv to send and receive arrays with partner)
+			Compare and exchange with partner to ensure ascending order

         	else if (rank > partner) and not ascending:
+			// Use MPI_SendRecv to exchange array data with partner MPI_SendRecv

-			Compare and exchange with partner to ensure descending order (may involve MPI_Sendrecv to send and receive arrays with partner)
+			Compare and exchange with partner to ensure descending order

     	// Synchronize all processes after each step MPI_Barrier()